romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 ***Outcrop 1.4A***

-The main outcrop is a massive chromitite hosted in dunite.
-It is one of the most spectacular of the *Herbeira* massif as it features oblique cross sections through a sequence of irregular chromitite layers sandwiched between layered pyroxenites and dunites  (**Fig_chromitites**).
+The main outcrop is one of the most spectacular massive chromitite of the *Herbeira* massif, which features oblique cross sections through a sequence of irregular chromitite layers sandwiched between layered pyroxenites and dunites  (**Fig_chromitites**).
+It also yielded some of the highest PGE concentrations measured in the Cabo Ortegal chromitites.

 <img src="cabo-ortegal/fieldguide_figures/chromitite-3d.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_chromitite-3d**.
 3D model of the outcrop exhibiting massive chromitites hosted in dunite (left-hand side) in between alternating layers of pyroxenites and dunites (right-hand side),  dipping to the right (SW).
 Unpublished model realized from 60 field pictures processed using the software Agisoft Metashape.
 Credit: R. Tilhac & H. Henry.

-This occurrence corresponds to the massive (> 80 % Chr), intermediate-Cr# (0.60–0.66) chromitite (type I) of García-Tudela _et al._, (2024), classified as chromitites _sensu stricto_ (_i.e._ > 75 % Chr) by [Moreno _et al._ (2001)](https://doi.org/10.1144/jgs.158.4.601).
-This outcrop also yielded some of the highest PGE concentrations measured in the Cabo Ortegal chromitites.
+This occurrence corresponds to the massive (> 80 % Chr), intermediate-Cr# (60–66) chromitite (type I) of [Garcia-Tudela _et al._ (2024)](https://doi.org/10.1016/j.oregeorev.2024.106109), classified as chromitites _sensu stricto_ (_i.e._ > 75 % Chr) by [Moreno _et al._ (2001)](https://doi.org/10.1144/jgs.158.4.601).
+The parental melt of these chromitites is inferred to be fore-arc basalt based on empirical calculations from the Al<sub>2</sub>O<sub>3</sub> and TiO<sub>2</sub> contents of Chr ([Garcia-Tudela _et al._, 2024](https://doi.org/10.1016/j.oregeorev.2024.106109)).
+This interpretation is further discussed along with the origin of the rest of Cabo Ortegal chromitites in **Stop 1.6**.

-> NOTE: Make sure that the interpreted origin is mentionned here.

 ***Outcrop 1.4B***

 About 50 m away, we encounter the second outcrop of this stop; which exhibits among the best examples of Opx-rich websterites and orthopyroxenites (type-4 pyroxenites of [Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).
-It is noteworthy that this type is abundant in this area, often spatially associated with chromitites, while it is relatively rare in the rest of the *Herbeira* massif except, but to a lesser extent, in the lower dunite exposed in *Punta Robaliceira*.
+It is noteworthy that this type is abundant in the area, often spatially associated with chromitites, while it is relatively rare in the rest of the *Herbeira* massif except, but to a lesser extent, in the lower dunite exposed in *Punta Robaliceira*.

 <img src="cabo-ortegal/fieldguide_figures/type4-outcrop.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_type4-outcrop**.
 Outcrops of coarse-grained type-4 pyroxenites in the upper dunite, near the massive chromitite outcrop.
 Photo credit: R. Tilhac.

 Type-4 pyroxenites exhibit the highest Mg# (and Cr#) and lowest Al<sub>2</sub>O<sub>3</sub> of all types of Cabo Ortegal pyroxenites.
 They are interpreted as the most primitive products of the low-Ca boninite parental to type-2 pyroxenites (and possibly also of the chromitites, as suggested by their spatial association with type-4 pyroxenites).
-Indeed, the combination of their Opx-rich and primitive characters cannot be reconciled with the ultra-calcic picrite inferred from type-1 pyroxenites.
-This interpretation is consistent with the highly variable REE compositions of their Cpx, comparable to the extremely depleted and enriched endmembers of type-2 pyroxenites (**Fig_REE-type2-4**).
+Indeed, the combination of their Opx-rich and primitive characters is incompatible with the picritic parental melt inferred from type-1 pyroxenites.
+This interpretation is consistent with the highly variable REE compositions of their Cpx, comparable to the extremely depleted and enriched endmembers of type-2 pyroxenites (**Fig_REE-type1-2-4**).
 This is an expected chromatographic consequence of the lower modal proportions of Cpx in type-4 pyroxenites (_e.g._, Godard _et al._, 1995).

 <img src="cabo-ortegal/fieldguide_figures/orthopyroxenite-sample.png"
-style="max-width: 75%; max-height: 1000px; height: auto;"/>
+style="max-width: 75%; max-height:s 1000px; height: auto;"/>

 **Fig_orthopyroxenite-sample**.
 Fresh cut of a type-4 pyroxenite sample ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)).